cirrusidentity/simplesamlphp-test-utils/README.md

 # Usage

+## Migration to version 2

-This project makes heavy use of `AspectMock` to make SSP's internal easier to test.
+Version 1 of this project makes heavy use of `AspectMock` to make SSP's internal easier to test.
+However AspectMock's support for php8 has been slow to materialize so we are looking alternate ways to provide that functionality.
+In SSP 2 more classes were moved from static methods to instance methods which makes it easier to mock them using phpunit.

-Adjust your phpunit bootstrap.php per https://github.com/Codeception/AspectMock to setup AspectMock and also ensure you set `backupGlobals="false"` in phpunit.xml.
-See this projects `boostrap.php` on some workarounds for getting AspectMock to play nicely with SSP's custom class loader
+### Cleanup your `bootstrap.php`

+If you used version 1 then you likely have AspectMock code in your `bootstrap.php`.
+Remove the code.

 You can sanity check your project by calling `SanityChecker::confirmAspectMockConfigured()` in a test.
 See `AspectMockConfiguredTest` for an example.

-## Clearing Static State

-You *should* reset `AspectMock` after each test.
+### Clean up tests

+Your tests likely have`AspectMock` code running in `tearDown`.
+Remove it, and the `use` statement.

 ```php
 use AspectMock\Test as test;